friflo/Friflo.Json.Fliox/Json.Tests/Provider/README.md

 | 5.
 Query container entities without access to entities fields.
 Pure query operator tests.     | [TestQueryOps](Test/TestQueryOps.cs)          |
 | 6.
 Query container entities including access to entities fields.
 Test query operators on data.| [TestQueryFields](Test/TestQueryFields.cs)    |
 | 7.
 Delete container entities                                                                  |                                               |

+## Query filter implementation

+In case of query filter a provider has two implementation options:

+1. Implement a filter conversion method which converts the given `FilterOperation` into a database specific filter.
+   This is typically a filter predicate used in a `WHERE` clause.
+   This is recommended as the database has the opportunity to utilize in table indices.

+2. Use the query (list) command of the database driver and filter all entities with an `EntityFilterContext`.
+   This is not recommended for large datasets as all records of a container need to be processed by the provider.

 # Test environment